A detailed summary ofThe Psychology of Moneyby Morgan Housel

 Wedged into a folding chair at her cousin's backyard barbecue, Rebecca Hartley overhears bragging about crypto wins and feels her stomach tighten with quiet panic.

-Lesson 1: Behavior beats brilliance
+1. Behavior beats brilliance

 Rebecca is a thirty-four-year-old dental hygienist in Tacoma, Washington.
 She earns a decent living, but her savings account barely budges from month to month.